AtsushiTanimoto/XClumpy/README.md

 ## Usage
 We prepared an xcm file of the XClumpy model (xclumpy.xcm).
-Our spectral model is represented in XSPEC the following:
+Our spectral model is represented as follows in XSPEC terminology:
-`const1*phabs*(zphabs*cabs*zcutoffpl+const2*zcutoffpl+atable{xclumpy_v01_RC.fits}+atable{xclumpy_v01_RL.fits})`
+`const1*phabs*(zphabs*cabs*zcutoffpl+atable{xclumpy_v01_RC.fits}+atable{xclumpy_v01_RL.fits})`

-This model consists of five components:
+This model consists of four components:
 1. `const1*phabs`
    The const1 term is a cross-normalization constant to adjust small differences in the absolute flux calibration among different instruments.
 The phabs term represents the Galactic absorption.

 2. `zphabs*cabs*zcutoffpl`
    This component represents the transmitted continuum through the torus.
 The zphabs and cabs terms represent the photoelectric absorption and Compton scattering by the torus, respectively.
 The hydrogen column density along the line of sight is determined according to Equation (1).
 The zcutoffpl term is the intrinsic continuum modeled by a power-law with an exponential cutoff.
 We fix this at a typical value (E<sub>cut</sub> = 370 keV).

-3. `const2*zcutoffpl`
-   This component represents the scattered component.
-The const term is the scattering fraction.
-We link the photon index, the cutoff energy, and the normalization to those of the intrinsic continuum.

-4. `atable{xclumpy_v01_RC.fits}`
+3. `atable{xclumpy_v01_RC.fits}`
    This component represents the reflection continuum from the clumpy torus based on the XClumpy model.
 This XClumpy model has six parameters: (1) hydrogen column density along the equatorial plane, (2) torus angular width, (3) inclination angle, (4) photon index, (5) cutoff energy, and (6) normalization (See Parameters).
-We link the photon index, the cutoff energy, and the normalization to those of the intrinsic continuum.
+The photon index, cutoff energy, and normalization must be linked to those of the intrinsic continuum.
 We determine the line-of-sight hydrogen column density the following equation:

 <p align="center">
 <img src="https://render.githubusercontent.com/render/math?math=%5Cdisplaystyle+%5Cbegin%7Bequation%7D%0AN_%7B%5Cmathrm%7BH%7D%7D%5E%7B%5Cmathrm%7BLOS%7D%7D+%3D+N_%7B%5Cmathrm%7BH%7D%7D%5E%7B%5Cmathrm%7BEqu%7D%7D+%5Cexp%5Cleft%28%7B-%5Cfrac%7B%28i-%5Cpi%2F2%29%5E2%7D%7B%5Csigma%5E2%7D%7D%5Cright%29%0A%5Cend%7Bequation%7D%0A" alt="\begin{equation} N_{\mathrm{H}}^{\mathrm{LOS}} = N_{\mathrm{H}}^{\mathrm{Equ}} \exp\left({-\frac{(i-\pi/2)^2}{\sigma^2}}\right)\end{equation}">
 </p>

-5. `atable{xclumpy_v01_RL.fits}`
+4. `atable{xclumpy_v01_RL.fits}`
    This component represents fluorescence lines from the clumpy torus based on the XClumpy model.
-We link the photon index, the cutoff energy, and the normalization to those of the reflection continuum.
+The hydrogen column density along the equatorial plane, torus angular width, inclination, photon index, cutoff energy, and normalization must be linked to those of the reflection continuum.

 ## Parameters